-- Whether the national threshold for considering a penalty notice has been met (10 sessions of unauthorised absence in a rolling period of 10 school weeks) - Whether a penalty notice is the best available tool to improve attendance for that pupil - Whether appropriate support has been put in place - Whether any obligations that the school has under the Equality Act 2010 make issuing a penalty notice inappropriate
+- Whether the national threshold for considering a penalty notice has been met (Please see the MCC statutory action escalation pathway - 10 sessions of unauthorised absence in a rolling period of 10 school weeks).
+These sessions can be consecutive or sporadic and the period of 10 weeks can also span different terms or school years. - Whether the school believes that a parent is deliberately attempting to avoid triggering the national attendance threshold.
+This could include situations where a parent takes a term-time holiday during fragmented weeks, such as those following bank holidays or inset days. - Whether a penalty notice is the best available tool to improve attendance for that pupil - Whether appropriate support has been put in place - Whether any obligations that the school has under the Equality Act 2010 make issuing a penalty notice inappropriate